You are here:

 Home > Archives > Property Research

 The minimum information necessary to initiate a search to date the age of a building is the street address and permanent parcel number.
-Research should begin with the current Fiscal Officer's tax maps located in Room 310 of the County Administration Building, 1219 Ontario Street, Cleveland, Ohio.
+Research should begin with the current Fiscal Officer's tax map office located on the 4th floor of the county administration building at 2079 East 9th Street, Cleveland, OH.
+44115.
 There one can locate the property on the map according to its permanent parcel number.
 The parcel number is available from several sources, including a deed, tax bill, reappraisal notice, or the Fiscal Officer Website

 .
 The deeds are available, 1810 to the present, in the Cuyahoga County Recorder's Office, located on the second floor of the Administration Building.
 The information to be copied from the map book includes, on the page adjacent to the map, a list of current and previous owners, dates of transfer, the original lot and sub-lot number (if applicable), the dimensions of the property, and a general idea of the location of the property in relation to surrounding streets and landmarks.